canonical/ubuntu-security-documentation/docs/livepatch/on-prem-server/how-to-guides/deploy-via-snap.rst

 the username as ``admin`` and password as ``admin123``:

-   Please note, special characters are escaped using single quotes and the password is/must be bcrypt hashed
+   Please note, special characters are escaped using single quotes and the password must be 'bcrypt' hashed

 ::

-    sudo snap set canonical-livepatch-server\
+    sudo snap set canonical-livepatch-server \
        lp.auth.basic.users='admin:$2y$10$c25NVkdeIMqWdbgR4883YuE/s2CT1mCmGPm5Ma1XbUqGqM26ClTGe'

-If you would like to generate your own, you can do so as follows:
+If you would like to generate your own password and hash, you can do so as
+follows:

 ::

-    sudo apt-get install apache2-utils
+    $ sudo apt-get -y install whois
-    htpasswd -bnBC 10 <username> <password>
+    $ mkpasswd -m bcrypt admin123

+You can also combine this into a single command that prompts for the password.
+Note that this uses double-quotes and not single quotes.

+   $ sudo snap set canonical-livepatch-server lp.auth.basic.users="admin:$(mkpasswd -m bcrypt)"

+Or you can pass the password in, if you want to use this non-interactively:

+   $ sudo snap set canonical-livepatch-server lp.auth.basic.users="admin:$(mkpasswd -m bcrypt admin123)"

 Next, we need to manually enable basic authentication: